-In 2014 the Province released the McDougal Flats Flood Hazard Study Area report, which report identifies areas considered Floodway and Flood Fringe, shown in Figure 6.
-The 2014 Provincial study is still in effect; however, it will change as the Province is working on a study called Upper Red Deer River Hazard Study.
-Once approved, the updated study will supersede the 2014 report.
+In 2015, the Province finalized the McDougal Flats Flood Hazard Study, which identifies areas as Floodway and Flood Fringe, shown in Figure 6.
+The 2015 Provincial study is still in effect; however, it will change as the Province is working on a study called Upper Red Deer River Hazard Study.
+Once approved, the updated study will supersede the 2015 study.